matthewp131/orderbook_rust_demo/README.md

 #### Time Complexity
 At the `OrderBooks` level, because the symbol associated with the cancellation (user, user_order_id) is not known (See discussion in [Unit tests](#unit-tests) above regarding potential optimization), the cancellation must be attempted against each symbol, an O(n) operation.
 Within each `OrderBook`, the attempt at cancellation is O(n*m), searching through every order at every price level.

-This appears terribly inefficient, which is why I added order metadata in the branch "optimize-order-cancellation", specifically commit 3c7d53248317bc717e31f384f5c5d88a3057542a, which reduces the time complexity to O(1) at the `OrderBooks` level and O(n) at the `OrderBook` level.
+This appears terribly inefficient, which is why I added order metadata in the branch "optimize-order-cancellation", which reduces the time complexity to O(1) at the `OrderBooks` level and O(n) at the `OrderBook` level.
 However, I did not see shorter run times in unit tests on my machine.
 That could be an artifact of poor system timing on Windows, and I really expect that for large volumes of trades, the optimizations on the "optimize-order-cancellation" branch would be beneficial.
 This would require further investigation and experimentation.
 #### Space Complexity
 Cancelling an order removes its `ExistingOrder` from the proper `OrderBook`, and will remove the entire `Vec<ExistingOrder>` at that price level if it was the only entry.